binarymax/max.io/contents/articles/persona-enriched-prompting/index.md

 ## Example Template and Schema

 For the excel generator above, I used the following prompt and structure output json-schema to generate the specification.
-This accepts the user `request` value (for example `I need an HVAC buildout quote template for a strip mall.`) in a simple form field or chat, and renders the prompt before passing it to the LLM.
+This accepts the user `request` value (for example "*I need an HVAC buildout quote template for a strip mall.*") in a simple form field or chat, and renders the prompt before passing it to the LLM.

 ```markdown
 # Excel Requirements Specification